 Data, by itself, is worth little.
 It is only in the hands of skilled analysts that data becomes valuable.
 Considering the pace of big data growth, even a cursory glance at data-creation statistics reveals a shortage of qualified data analysts.

-Where the Jobs Are
+Where the High-Paying Jobs Are

 Turning Big Data Into Good Decisions